Chuck (film): Production

 On May 10, 2011, it was announced that Jeff Feuerzeig would direct the boxing drama The Bleeder based on the script he co-wrote with Jerry Stahl, about a true story of the heavyweight boxer Chuck Wepner.
 Michael Tollin and Carl Hampe were attached as producers, while Linda Zander's Maxar Pictures was attached to finance the film.
 Christina Hendricks was previously cast in the film to play one of the lead roles.
 In October 2015, Liev Schreiber was confirmed to play Wepner, who always wanted to portray the role, and had been attached with the project for the last five years, and Naomi Watts was cast to play his third wife Linda Wepner.
 Schreiber would also produce the film along with Tollin, Hampe, Christa Campbell, and Lati Grobman, with banners Mandalay Sports Media and Campbell-Grobman Films.
 On October 22, 2015, Elisabeth Moss was cast in the film to play his second wife, Phyllis Wepner, who was with him when Wepner fought Muhammad Ali.

 On October 30, 2015, additional cast was announced, including Jim Gaffigan as John Stoehr, Wepner's loyal friend; Michael Rapaport as Wepner's estranged brother; Pooch Hall as boxer Ali, whose 1975 fight with Wepner led to Wepner's sudden fame; and Morgan Spector as actor-screenwriter Sylvester Stallone, who wrote Rocky soon after the 1975 fight.
 Wepner claimed he had inspired that film's title character Rocky Balboa but Stallone has never confirmed it.
 On November 11, 2015, Ron Perlman signed on to play Al Braverman, Wepner's manager and trainer who guided him to the title fight with Ali.
 On November 11, 2015, Remstar Films acquired the Canadian distribution rights to the film.

-Principal photography on the film began on October 26, 2015 in Suffern, New York, where some scenes were shot at the Lafayette Theatre.
+Principal photography on the film began on October 26, 2015, in Suffern, New York, where some scenes were shot at the Lafayette Theatre.
 Filming ended on December 4, 2015.

 Release

 The film had its world premiere at the Venice Film Festival on September 2, 2016.
 It went onto screen at the Toronto International Film Festival on September 10, 2016.
-In September 2016, IFC Films and Showtime Networks acquired U.S distribution rights to the film.
+In September 2016, IFC Films and Showtime Networks acquired U.S. distribution rights to the film, beating out bidders including Netflix, Sony Pictures Classics and A24.
 It will also screen at the Tribeca Film Festival in April 2017.
 It was released on May 5, 2017.